 -

 Replace the Receiver-Drier or Accumulator: The receiver-drier or accumulator is a filter that removes moisture and contaminants from the refrigerant.
-It should be replaced whenever the AC system is opened to prevent contamination of the new compressor.
-Locate the receiver-drier or accumulator and disconnect the AC lines and electrical connections.
+Practically speaking, it should be replaced whenever the AC system is opened to prevent contamination of the new compressor.
+Even so, locate the receiver-drier or accumulator and disconnect the AC lines and electrical connections.
 Remove the old unit and install the new one, following the manufacturer's instructions.

 Replacing the expansion valve or orifice tube can help ensure optimal cooling performance and prevent future problems.